Createdd/Writing/articles/APIIntro.md

 #### CORS

 Cross Origin Resource Sharing allows the browser though headers to access resources from a different domain.
 Due to security risk this is restricted.

+Check out [this article](https://www.html5rocks.com/en/tutorials/cors/) for an introduction to CORS.

 We have to build a middleware that allows domains to consume the API

 - set the header to allow access to all origins
 - allow HTTP methods